ebruchez/ebruchez.github.io/_posts/2021-02-04-ibm-memory-typewriter.md

 Based on that YouTube video, let's try to estimate the original price point of this machine.

 Using online currency tools, in 1974, 1 USD was about 3 CHF.
 1 USD in 1974 is about 5 USD in 2021.
-So I infer a price of about 5,300 USD in 1974, [^price-confirmation] which would be more than US 25,000 in today's currency!
+So I infer a price of about 5,300 USD in 1974, [^price-confirmation] which would be more than USD 25,000 in year 2021 currency!
 The machine might well have been more expensive in Switzerland than in the US, but it was certainly a very expensive machine.

 This explains why few of these machines are around: they were way more expensive than the regular Selectric, which itself was not a cheap machine.